SraxDev/sd-indicators/README.md

 ## Installation

 1. Copy the resource into your `[your-server]/resources` folder.
-2. Add `start resource-name` to your `server.cfg` configuration file.
+2. Add `start sd-indicators` to your `server.cfg` configuration file.

 ## Usage